 While searching for a photo to add to this entry for the Sonya Deville vs. Alexa Bliss bout that, kind of, took place on SmackDown, this was all I could find.

-Which should be enough to tell you just how over the moon the WWE is about this angle right now.
+This should be enough to tell you just how over the moon the WWE is about this angle right now.

 I, on the other hand, hate it.